yapjoonsiong/tp/docs/UserGuide.md

   <br></br>
 ### Edit deadline of task : `/m <module> editdate <task index> <new date>`

-Edit the deadline of a task.
+Edit the deadline of a task at the specified index in the given module.
 <br></br>
 ### Delete task from module : `/m <module> deletetask <substring>`